‘Deduct points from the teams who signed up for it’ – Neville and fans lead criticism of European Super League proposals | Goal.com

 Additionally, Football Supporters Europe (FSE), a body representing supporters in 45 UEFA countries, issued a statement.

-“Along with the overwhelming majority of fans, Football Supporters Europe is wholly opposed to plans to create a breakaway Super League," they said.
+“Along with the overwhelming majority of fans, Football Supporters Europe is wholly opposed to plans to create a breakaway Super League.

 “FSE calls on football’s governing bodies to act immediately to protect the European game: first, by imposing sanctions on the breakaway clubs; and second, by scrapping proposals to reform UEFA club competitions, which were designed to benefit the same clubs.”